Revolutionize Your Laundry:

 When I was growing up, my mom used Downey fabric softener.
 Always.
 Every load.
 So as an adult, I used it, too.
 I think one thing that got us all hooked was the smell of just-washed laundry–who doesn’t love that?

 Although I tried dryer sheets a couple times, it never caught on for me; I just never liked them.
 Certainly, a lot of people do though.
+One good thing about dryer sheets is there’s much less plastic packaging than for liquid softener.

 Now, I’ve just added dryer balls to my repertoire.